What is an Apprehended Violence Order?

 As mentioned above, you can consent to an AVO being made against you without admitting to any of the reasons the AVO was issued (e.g. violence, harassment, etc).
 If the evidence against you is strong, you may wish to consent to it instead of having a contested hearing.
 In some circumstances, you can apply for the AVO to be revoked or changed.

-It is important to remember that breaching an AVO is a criminal offence.
-The maximum penalty is a fine of $5500 and/or two years in prison.
+It is important to remember that in NSW breaching an AVO is a criminal offence.
+The maximum penalty is a fine of up to 50 penalty units being $16,500 and/or two years in prison.
 We strongly recommend obtaining legal advice before acting outside of the terms of any AVO issued against you.

 Contact Us

-The team at Etheringtons Solicitors are skilled at handling all matters relating to AVOs and are able to assist with complex cases.
-If need assistance with any area of litigation, do not hesitate to contact us on 9963 9800 or via the contact form here.
+The team at Etheringtons Solicitors in North Sydney are skilled at handling all matters relating to AVOs and are able to assist with complex cases.
+If you need assistance in any area of litigation, please do not hesitate to contact us on 9963 9800 or via the contact form here.